badlydrawnben/eleventy-guide/src/posts/023-directory-data-files.md

   }
 ```

 You can use this even if the folder is otherwise empty.
 See the Star Wars example in the [API data](/apis-external-data) page.
-There's nothing else in the `/films` directory in the `/src` folder, but the Directory Data File is telling Eleventy what to do with each film page when it builds it.
+There's nothing else in the `/src/films` folder, but the Directory Data File is telling Eleventy what to do with each film page when it builds it.

 ## Merging vs overriding data